-A nephrectomy is a surgical procedure to remove part or all of the kidney.
-Depending on the reason for this surgery, the procedure may involve removing thedamaged or diseased part of one kidney, all of one kidney, or the removal of the entire kidney and the surrounding adrenal gland and lymph nodes.
+A nephrectomy is a surgical procedure to remove part or all of a kidney.
+Depending on the reason it is required, a nephrectomy involves removing only the damaged or diseased part of one kidney; all of one kidney; or the entire kidney, along with the surrounding adrenal gland and lymph nodes.
 All nephrectomies are performed under general anesthesia.

-The kidneys' function is to filter the blood.
-All the blood in our bodies passes through the kidneys several times a day.
-The kidneys remove wastes, control the body's fluid balance, and regulate the balance of electrolytes in the body.
-As the kidneys filter blood they create urine, which is then excreted through the urinary tract.
-Since there are two kidneys and since each kidney cell, or nephron, is a microscopic filter, a patient can function well after a partial or complete nephrectomy.
+The kidneys are located at the back of the abdomen, and protected by the lower ribs.
+Their function is to filter blood, which passes through them several times a day.
+The kidneys remove waste, control fluid balance, and regulate the balance of electrolytes.
+As the kidneys filter blood, they create urine, which is then excreted through the urinary tract.
+Because there are two kidneys, and each kidney cell (nephron) is a microscopic filter, a patient can function well after a partial or complete nephrectomy.

 Reasons for Nephrectomy